Get Counseling Services

 Appointments are scheduled by calling our main line at 202-806-6870 weekdays from 8am to 5pm est. During this initial call, an administrator will ask a few questions before setting up your intake appointment.

-To start services, you will meet with a staff member for an initial intake or consultation appointment.
+To start services, you will meet with a clinician for an initial intake or consultation appointment.
 This initial interview appointment is used to discuss your needs so UCS can determine the most appropriate services for you.
 Please plan to spend approximately 45-60 minutes to complete the intake/consultation process at UCS.
-The appointment is conducted on MS Teams (or phone when required).
-Your intake interviewer will follow up with you within 1-3 business days after the Tuesday after your intake/ consultation appointment.
-This after-Tuesday time frame allows the UCS team to review the weekly new cases, and assign them to an appropriate provider.
+Virtual appointments are conducted on MS Teams and in-person appointments are held at our office location.
+Your intake interviewer will follow up with you regarding treatment recommendations, clinician assignments, and/or appropriate referrals.

 Counseling Services